arillo/silverstripe-jqueryformvalidator/README.md

 # JQueryValidation

-Provides forms with jquery.validation functionality.
+Provides silverstripe forms with jquery.validation functionality.
+Visit http://jqueryvalidation.org/ for more information.

 ## Usage
 Start up validation on a form like this: